InsightSoftwareConsortium/ITKTubeTK/Readme.md

 First you will want to copy ITK's python paths file into that directory

     $ cp ~/src/ITK-Release/Wrapping/Generators/Python/WrapITK.pth /Python/Python36/site-packages

-Then you will want to add ITKTubeTK's paths file ONTO that file

-    $ cat ~/src/ITKTubeTK-Release/Wrapping/Generators/Python/WrapITK.pth >> /Python/Python36/site-packages/WrapITK.pth

 Then you can test your configuration: